seamplex/feenox/doc/programming.markdown

 C++ is a great language when used to solve problems it solves naturally well without being forced to solve it (see [LibreBlackjack][]).
 C++ is a terrible language whenever else.
-It is messy, overwhelming, complicated, not rubust and hard to debug (especially when using templates and this nightmare called smart pointers).
+It is messy, overwhelming, complicated, not robust and hard to debug (especially when using templates and this nightmare called smart pointers).
 The cons are far more than the pros.
 There is no need to add complexity.